viamrobotics/docs/docs/manage/fleet/_index.md

 linkTitle: "Fleet Management"
 weight: 30
 type: "docs"
-description: "Configure, control, debug, and manage your robots from the cloud at app.viam.com on your own or with a team."
+description: "Configure, control, debug, and manage your smart machines from the cloud at app.viam.com on your own or with a team."
 tags: ["fleet management", "cloud", "app"]
 no_list: true
 aliases: